jammie1903/archie-the-architect/readme.md

   `help`               Prints out help for archie as a whole, or for individual tasks

+  `config`             Set global config for archie

+  `update`             Updates archie to the latest version

 ## Example usage

 ### Npm installing multiple projects